csera/Hydra-virtual-high-throughput-screening-analysis/README.txt

 - Surface representations
   - Van der Waals, molecular, solvent accessible, solvent excluded
 - Fetching of compound information for compounds in the ZINC database
+- Processing of raw molecular docking simulation output
+  - Filters uploaded files based upon a user-inputted filename template
+  - Concatenates ligand and protein files then places them in the main workspace

 - Please see 3Dmol.js's documentation for more extensive detail on the following:
   - Tranlations, rotation, and zoom with mouse and touchscreen
   - Non-exhaustive list of supported filetypes:
     - .mol2, .pdb, .cif, .sdf

 == Basic Usage ==